 Who is Joel Moskowitz?

 Joel grew up in Long Beach, California, one of eight children.
-He studied sculpture under Peter Grippe at Brandeis University where he received a BA in 1976.
-He moved to Cambridge, Massachusetts, worked in oils and later in plaster, creating fanciful sea creatures.
-He married Janet Buchwald, a theatre director, and in 1983 the couple and their first of two children moved to Sudbury and opened the FrameLoft and Gallery.
-Joel painted, mostly in watercolors, and created a series of graphic work, illustrations of Hebrew blessings, which he exhibits in Judaica galleries and promotes on his website, Hebrewblessings.com.
+He studied sculpture under Peter Grippe at Brandeis University, where he received a BA in 1976.
+He moved to Cambridge, Massachusetts, married Janet Buchwald, a theatre director, and in 1983 the couple and their first of two children moved to Sudbury and opened the FrameLoft and Gallery.
+Joel painted, mostly in watercolors, and drew a series of illustrations of Hebrew blessings.

 His art has ranged in style and subject.
 He worked on discarded library catalog cards, combining his love of words with his love of pictures.
 These were exhibited in 2009 at Gallery 1581, in Brookline.
 He then turned his medium to ink and charcoal, drawing mostly out of his imagination, people with their trophies.
 This series was exhibited at Fountain Street Fine Art, in 2012, in "Competition / Fragmentation," with Mary Spencer.

-Joel is an associate member of Fountain Street Fine Art.
-His next exhibit will be June 12 through July 12, 2015, with sculptor Jaeok Lee.
+Joel is a core member of Fountain Street Fine Art.
+His next exhibit will be in June, 2019, with sculptor Sylvia Vander Sluis.

 He is also a writer, whose poems have appeared in publications including J Journal, Naugatuck River Review, Midstream, The Healing Muse, and Whiskey Island Magazine.